Chart Color Schemes

 The educational profile of Sandstone Point exceeds national averages, with above-average qualification levels and academic performance metrics

-The area's university qualification rate is 12.6%, significantly lower than Greater Brisbane's average of 30.5%.
-Bachelor degrees are the most common at 9.1%, followed by postgraduate qualifications (1.8%) and graduate diplomas (1.7%).
-Vocational credentials are prominent, with 41.3% of residents aged 15+ holding them - advanced diplomas at 10.6% and certificates at 30.7%.
-School and university attendance accounts for 18.6% of the community, including 7.1% in secondary education, 6.3% in primary education, and 1.9% pursuing tertiary education.
+The area's university qualification rate is 12.6%, significantly lower than the Greater Brisbane average of 30.5%.
+Bachelor degrees are most common at 9.1%, followed by postgraduate qualifications (1.8%) and graduate diplomas (1.7%).
+Vocational credentials are prevalent, with 41.3% of residents aged 15+ holding them - advanced diplomas at 10.6% and certificates at 30.7%.
+School and university attendance makes up 18.6% of the community, including 7.1% in secondary education, 6.3% in primary education, and 1.9% pursuing tertiary education.

 Frequently Asked Questions - Education